13 Sam Heughan quotes on Outlander, life, fame, Scotland, women and redheads

-Sam Heughan in his own words: These are 13 interesting and funny quotes from the Outlander star about life, fame, Scotland and women
+Sam Heughan Quotes: Here are 13 interesting quotes from the Outlander star about life, fame, Scotland and women

 There are no shortage of quips and interesting insights to be had from trawling through the Scottish actor’s myriad of media interviews.